The History of Convento of the Capuchos

 Integrated into the Cultural Landscape of Sintra, classified by UNESCO as World Heritage in 1995, the Capuchos Convent and its surrounding lands have been under the management of Parques de Sintra since 2000.

-In 2013, the company embarked on a complex process of conservation, restoration and refurbishment of this monument.
+In 2013, the company embarked on a complex process of conservation, restoration and refurbishment of this monument, which was distinguished with a European Union Award for Cultural Heritage / Europa Nostra Awards 2022, in the Adaptive Conservation and Reuse category.
 Deploying a multidisciplinary team, the project focused on recovering all the set of buildings and their respective decorative features and enhancing the visit experience by developing different facets of this site.

 In the immediate vicinity of the Capuchos Convent, in the D. Fernando II Hunting Grounds, Parques de Sintra set up the Donkey Reserve in partnership with Portuguese Association for Defending and Protecting Donkeys.
 This reserve seeks to contribute towards maintaining and valuing donkeys while simultaneously running a program of activities that provide for physical contact with donkeys and raising awareness and conveying knowledge about these animals to the various segments of the public visiting Sintra while also leveraging the natural heritage in which the reserve is located.